-Amanda Womac is a freelance science writer and nonprofit consultant.
+Amanda Womac is a freelance science writer and part-time development manager for the Bijou Theatre.
 Amanda received a B.A. in Creative Writing from the University of Tennessee, Chattanooga in 2003.
 She studied Science Journalism at the University of Tennessee, Knoxville and received her M.S. in 2008.
 While attending graduate school, Amanda worked in the College of Engineering Communications where she had many opportunities to publish science-based articles in the College’s newsletter, annual reports and other publications.
-Amanda also interned at the Oak Ridge National Lab’s Spallation Neutron Source in 2008 and received her first international byline for a story titled “SNS Up and Spalling.”
+Amanda also interned at the Oak Ridge National Lab’s Spallation Neutron Source.
+Currently, Amanda freelances for Quest and The Ledger.

-After graduation, Amanda began working as a technical writer for the Hearing and Speech Foundation’s research and development program.
-She became Executive Director of the Foundation and served in that role until 2012 when she resigned to pursue her writing career.
 Amanda teaches public speaking at Lincoln Memorial University.
-She is a member of the Society of Environmental Journalists and past president of the East Tennessee Pro chapter of the Society of Professional Journalists.
+She is a member of the Society of Environmental Journalists, past president of the East Tennessee Pro chapter of the Society of Professional Journalists and current Region 12 Director.
 She is the former editor and publisher of Hellbender Press, East Tennessee’s environmental newspaper.

 Mike Plummer, Secretary/Treasurer